PartnerComm/PcommAnalytics/README.md

 Included in package.json: `"pcommanalytics": "PartnerComm/PcommAnalytics#master"`

-In order to pull the latest version, delete the node module and run `npm i`.
+In order to pull the latest version run `npm update pcommanalytics`.

 Include the modules you need in your projects js: